epap011/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Efthymis Papageorgiou is a motivated computer science student at the University of Crete, as well as an undergraduate research assistant at FORTH-ITE (Foundation for Research and Technology - Hellas).
+His primary focus lies in performance engineering, cloud computing and distributed computing.He is driven by the desire to solve real-world problems through innovative solutions.
 {style="text-align: justify;"}